betulozen/gaming-deal-predictor/README.md

 game is expected to reach within a future 90-day period, using historical pricing dynamics collected from SteamSpy, Steam Store, and IsThereAnyDeal (ITAD) APIs.

-This repository accompanies the paper *"Gaming Deal Predictor: Multi-Class Forecasting of Future Steam Discounts Using Historical Discount Dynamics"* (Özen & Patoz, 2026).

 ## Overview

 - **Task**: Forecast whether a Steam game will reach a *No/Small (<50%)*,